1ak31sha/lottie-campfire/codeImplementation.md

     ...
  ```

-note, we must set the size, since the animation by default was quite large. thankfully lottie gives us a prop to handle this so we dont need to get into the css.
+note, we must set the size, since the animation by default was quite large. thankfully lottie gives us a prop to handle this so we dont need to get into any css.

 <br></br>
 <br></br>